-Now, let’s explore the 11 PDF tools at hand.
-For each title we have compiled its own portal page, providing a screenshot of the software in action, a full description with an in-depth analysis of its features, together with links to relevant resources and reviews.
+Let’s explore the 7 PDF tools at hand.
+For each title we have compiled its own portal page, providing a screenshot of the software in action (where appropriate), a full description with an in-depth analysis of its features, together with links to relevant resources.

 |Ghostscript||Ghostscript PostScript / PDF interpreter|

 |pdf-compress||Compress an overly large PDF file to smaller monochrome|

 |PoDoFo||Easy to use PDF parsing and creation library|

 |pdfgrep||Command-line utility to search text in PDF files|

 |Read our complete collection of recommended free and open source software.
 Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
 There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.